SYNHMN/PARRY/README.md

 PARRY 1.0

-A small (28KB) and flexible drawing app, to take quick notes or doodle around.
+A small (28KB) and flexible drawing app to take quick notes or doodle around.

 The code is Free and Open Source Software (FOSS) under the Massachusetts Institute of Technology (MIT) license.